CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-loops.md

 # Feedback loops

 SMTPeter allows you to set up feedback loops.
-These feedback loops allow you to receive realtime event notifications.
+These feedback loops can be used to receive realtime event notifications.
 Every time when something happens on the SMTPeter servers (like an incoming bounce, a failed  delivery or when someone clicks on a link), SMTPeter makes a call to your server to notify you about this event.